jackpixel/sa_lp_framework/README.md

 ### Build & Deploy
 ` gulp build && hugo && gulp domain && surge -p ./public && rm -rf ./public`

+It is recommended that you set an alias for this since.

+> alias sup='gulp build && hugo && gulp domain && surge -p ./public && rm -rf ./public'

 #### Built Using: